chiropody & orthotics

 Warts

-Mild growths on the heels or balls of your feet are known as plantar warts.
-They usually go away on their own and pose no threat to your health.
-Plantar warts, on the other hand, may be painful and need treatment with a specific medication.
-A plantars wart is characterized by a small, fleshy, rough, grainy growth on the bottom of your foot with or without black pinpoints.
-Many people confuse a wart with a corn, however a wart disrupts the normal lines and ridges in the skin of your foot, but a corn does not.
+Plantar warts are growths that usually appear on the heels or balls of your feet and most resolve on their own and do not pose a serious health concern.
+However, on occasion plantar warts can cause pain and discomfort and may need to be removed with special medication.
+The most common symptoms of a plantars wart are a small, fleshy, rough, grainy growth on the bottom of your foot that may or may not be accompanied by black pinpoints.
+Many people confuse a wart with a corn but one of the characteristics of a wart is that interrupts the normal lines and ridges in the skin of your foot where a corn does not.

-Plantar warts are caused by an infection of the human papillomavirus (HPV) in the outer layer of skin on the soles of your feet.
-HPV thrives in warm, humid environments like a locker room or a swimming pool.
+Plantar warts are caused by an infection with the human papillomavirus (HPV) in the outer layer of skin on the soles of your feet.
+The most common places for HPV to thrive is warm and moist environments like a locker room or swimming pool.

 Toe Types

-Hammer toe, Mallet Toe, and Claw Toe are all forms of toe problems that may cause a lot of pain.
+Hammer toe, Mallet Toe, and Claw Toe are all different types of conditions that can result in serious discomfort.

 Hammer Toe